AhmedElawady74/3_project_for_ML/README.md

 Overall, this project demonstrates the application of logistic regression in both synthetic and real-world datasets, emphasizing data preprocessing, model training, evaluation, and performance analysis.

-THIS PROJECT NEEDS SOME MODIFICATIONS BECAUSE IT IS NOT FINISHED YET!!